Who We Are

 Gretchen Fauske - Associate Director

 A marketing minded economic developer fueled by a passion for entrepreneurship, innovation, and small business, Gretchen is the associate director for the University of Alaska Center for Economic Development.
 She is responsible for leading the entrepreneurship, marketing, and outreach efforts of CED as well as providing strategic leadership for both CED and the UAA Business Enterprise Institute.
 Prior to joining CED, she worked in the State of Alaska Division of Economic Development, for U.S. Senator Lisa Murkowski, and in the private sector.
 From this experience, she developed keen insight to private, political, and governmental drivers and their impact on the economy.
 Gretchen has worked on a number of award-winning economic development projects, spoken at TEDx Anchorage, and was named to Alaska’s “Top 40 Under 40” in 2013.
-She holds a Bachelor of Arts in English Literature from Whitman College and serves on the boards of Launch Alaska and the Anchorage Downtown Partnership.
+She holds a Bachelor of Arts in English Literature from Whitman College and earned her “Foundations in Design Thinking” certification from IDEO in 2018.
+Gretchen serves on the boards of Launch Alaska and the Anchorage Downtown Partnership, and previously served on the Municipality of Anchorage Library Advisory Board.

 Margo Fliss - Manager of Strategic Engagement

 Margo leads facilitation, strategic planning, and client services for CED.
 Previously, she served as CED's Lead Analyst and worked in the education sector for numerous school districts and universities in California and Alaska, as well as served as a VISTA volunteer with UCLA BruinCorps.
 These experiences provided Margo with expertise in stakeholder engagement, consensus building, action-oriented strategy, public speaking, grant management, outcome based metrics, and policy analysis.
 Margo holds a Master of Public Policy from Mills College and a Bachelor of Arts in Political Science and Government from the University of Alaska Fairbanks.
-She is currently on the board of thread and is the executive director of the Miss Alaska Scholarship Foundation.
+She earned her “Foundations in Design Thinking” certification from IDEO in 2018, currently serves on the board of thread, and is the executive director of the Miss Alaska Scholarship Foundation.

 Richelle Johnson - Lead Analyst